thunsaker/vagrant-node-dev-box/README.md

+# NodeJS development vagrant box.

+This repo contains the source code used for building  [this vagrant box](https://atlas.hashicorp.com/brpaz/boxes/node-dev-box).

-This vagrant box contains a basic nodeJS development environment.
+The idea of this project is to build a basic and easy to use nodeJS development box.

-You can find this box in [Atlas Website](https://atlas.hashicorp.com/brpaz/boxes/node-dev-box).

 ## Included Packages